-I don’t know about you guys but all I want when I’m sick is a nice bowl of chicken noodle soup.
+I don’t know about you but all I want when I’m sick is a nice bowl of chicken noodle soup.
 Sadly, for those of us who are gluten-free, this can be hard to come by.
 Well, at least a decent tasting one.

 Why you’ll love this cozy homemade chicken soup

 - It’s even better the next day: Like all yummy soup recipes, this chicken noodle soup tastes even better as leftovers the next day.
+I find that sometimes the noodles can expand and be softer but this can be lessened by using the chickpea noodles.
+For sure the brown rice ones expand more but I never mind.

 Ingredients you’ll need

 - Rotisserie chicken: Leftover rotisserie chicken is the secret to rich flavor and a mix of tender dark and white meat.
+If you, like my husband only like white meat, feel free to stick with that.

 - Pasta: I like spiral noodles for this recipe, but you can use any type you like.
 I use the same noodles in my Gluten-Free Mac and Cheese (Instant Pot) recipe.
+I have also used shells and stars too.

 - Seasoning: A blend of oregano, basil, thyme, parsley, garlic salt, onion salt, salt, and pepper gives the soup the classic flavor.
+But as I mentioned before, there is no hard and fast rule so add whatever you like.
+And if you have it fresh, for sure use that!

 How to make cozy gluten free chicken noodle soup